aptuitiv/cacao/docs/docs/migration/from-v3.md

 # Migrating from version 3

 Migrating from version 3 to a more recent version is a big change.
-We recommend that you stage the website somewhere becasue the update can be disruptive until it's done.
+We recommend that you stage the website somewhere because the update can be disruptive until it's done.
+There were a lot of change in version 4.

+* The library change from desktop-first to mobile-first.
+* Nearly ever CSS class was changed.
+* Some styles were reorganized.
+* Some classes were removed.
+The library is intended to be a utility library and some of the older classes were more component-based.
+* All the media query variables were changed.

 ## Helper script to automate some of the migration

 There is a helper script to automate some of the migration.

-This will recursively crawl the root directory for your template files and update any Cacao version 3 classes to the correct version 6 class.
+This will recursively crawl the root directory for your template files and update any Cacao version 3 classes to the correct version 4 class.

 For example, if your templates are in `src/templates` you would run: